-20 Offbeat Holidays and Anniversaries to Celebrate in February
+20 Offbeat Holidays to Celebrate in February

 Valentine’s Day and President’s Day might grant you overpriced flowers and a random Monday off, but February has a bounty of other festivals, holidays, and anniversaries that can offer an offbeat added value to your month.

 1. February 5: National Weatherman’s Day

 There’s a 60 percent chance of your local weatherman being at least 20 percent right about his job today, but there’s a 100 percent chance this holiday takes place on February 5.
 Whatever percent chance you’re convinced this should be a holiday, give a little thanks for the men and women who help you get dressed appropriately in the morning.

 2. February 5th: National Pancake Day (as brought to you by IHOP)

 Forget December: This is the most wonderful time of the year.
 We’re talking about none other than IHOP’s annual National Pancake Day.
 This year, like the years before it, you can enjoy a free short stack of buttermilks and donate to charity.
 It’s a win-win.
 (Except not for your waistline.)

 Though the holiday was created to celebrate the introduction of the 20th Amendment on February 6 of 1933, the amendment was actually ratified in January of that year.
 Lame Duck Day is a way to honor those who just left office after being rendered totally ineffective for a few months.
 In other words, it is appropriately lame.